First-time property investor or seasoned veteran, if you’ve bought HMOs you’ve probably wondered — do I need a HMO licence?

 HMO licensing is simple if you’ve done the right steps right, like planning and fire regulations.

-So if you’re an investor that’s currently doing an HMO Conversion or even finished.
+So if you’re an investor that’s currently planning an HMO Conversion or even finished.

 I’ll share when you need and don’t need a licence, the cost and time to get it and the process.